NiklasKappel/PairTorch/README.md

 ## Requirements

 PairTorch assumes that you build and install LAMMPS from source.
 Your LAMMPS installation must be able to load [plugins](https://docs.lammps.org/plugin.html).
 This means that you need to build LAMMPS with the `PKG_PLUGIN` and `BUILD_SHARED_LIBS` options enabled.
-For example, run the following steps:
+For example, run the following commands:

 ```
 git clone -b release https://github.com/lammps/lammps.git